 Unlike adults, many teens don’t realize the gravity of their situations when they come in.
 Addiction counselling helps them understand how their actions are affecting them.

 Parents frequently worry that they’re overreacting.
 You see the warning signs, but you don’t want to believe that something could happen to your kids.
-You’re not perfect, but you’ve done everything you could to protect your child.
+You’re not perfect, but you’ve done everything possible to protect your child.
 Sometimes, however, even the best-loved kids run into trouble.

 It can start small with some experimentation.
 But it quickly gets out of control.
-If your child develops a chemical dependency, that’s not a phase that he or she will outgrow.
+If your child develops a chemical dependency, that’s not a phase that they will outgrow.

 Dependency is a chronic disease that requires professional intervention.
 It’s a lot like asthma, which you wouldn’t dream of leaving without treatment.
 That said, you’re still the parent, and you’re still in control.
 If, after checking your teen into the counselling centre, you want to pull the plug, you can.

 There are plenty of troubled teen programs in and around Canada.
 However, the Venture Academy stands out because of its careful full-scope assessment approach that defines the problem before offering treatment.
-Find out more about Venture Academy and our program objectives by dialing (855) 281-5813 now.
+Find out more about Venture Academy and our program objectives by dialing 866.762.2211 or filling out our online contact form.